-Restraining Order is a temporary court order issued to prohibit an individual from carrying out a particular action, especially approaching or contacting a specified person.
+In Texas, a restraining order is different from a protective order.
+A restraining order is a temporary court order issued to prohibit an individual from carrying out a particular action, especially approaching or contacting a specified person.
 It is often used to maintain the status quo during a divorce.
-A restraining order is often issued to prevent one spouse from harassing the other.
-It also protect the petitioner from have their spouse empty their bank account incurring new debt in the couples name.
-It can also prevent the served spouse from talking badly in front of the children about the petitioner.
+A restraining order is usually issued to prevent one spouse from harassing the other.
+It also protects the petitioner from having their spouse empty their bank account incurring new debt in the couples name.
+It can also prevent the served spouse from talking poorly in front of the children about the petitioner or hiding the children.

 People often have the following types of questions: